Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

       b4:2e:99:df:eb:c1    4        dynamic                   1/1/34
       ```

-1. Ensure the management NCNs are present in the `ncn_metadata.csv` file.
+1. Ensure that the management NCNs are present in the `ncn_metadata.csv` file.

    The output from the previous `show mac address-table` command will display information for all management NCNs that do not have an external connection for their BMC, such as `ncn-m001`.
-The BMC MAC address for `ncn-m001` will be collected in the next
-   step, as this BMC is not connected to the system's management network like the other management nodes.
+   The BMC MAC address for `ncn-m001` will be collected in the next step, as this BMC is not connected to the system's management network like the other management nodes.

    Fill in the `Bootstrap MAC`, `Bond0 MAC0`, and `Bond0 MAC1` columns with a placeholder value, such as `de:ad:be:ef:00:00`,
    as a marker that the correct value is not in this file yet.

-   > **IMPORTANT**
-   > Mind the index for each group of nodes (3, 2, 1.... ; not 1, 2, 3).
-   > If storage nodes are `ncn-s001 x3000c0s7b0n0`, `ncn-s002 x3000c0s8b0n0`, `ncn-s003 x3000c0s9b0n0`,
-   > then their portion of the file would be ordered `x3000c0s9b0n0`, `x3000c0s8b0n0`, `x3000c0s7b0n0`.
+   > **IMPORTANT** NCNs of each type (master, storage, and worker) are grouped together in the file and are listed in
+   > **descending** numerical order within their group (for example, `ncn-s003` is listed directly before `ncn-s002`).

    ```csv
    Xname,Role,Subrole,BMC MAC,Bootstrap MAC,Bond0 MAC0,Bond0 MAC1